Chart Color Schemes

 Ingleburn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Ingleburn has a high level of cultural diversity, with 44.5% of its population born overseas and 44.5% speaking a language other than English at home.
-Christianity is the main religion in Ingleburn, accounting for 50.6% of the population.
-Hinduism is overrepresented compared to Greater Sydney, making up 10.5% of Ingleburn's population versus 7.5%.
+Christianity is the main religion in Ingleburn, making up 50.6% of its population.
+Hinduism is overrepresented compared to Greater Sydney, comprising 10.5% of Ingleburn's population versus 7.5%.

 Frequently Asked Questions - Diversity